costineesti/about-me/content/notes/ray tracing.md

 * World Frame: Origin at ArUco marker, Z pointing up
 * Camera Frame: Origin at camera optical center

-I get some nasty errors, likely due to the distortion parameters, since I implemented this refraction with the water (AND I STILL DID NOT SOLVE IT, AAAAAAAAH)
+I get some nasty errors, likely due to the distortion parameters, since I implemented this refraction with the water.
+I could definitely see some improvements in the distances (especially around the edges of the FOV again).

 <div class="container" style="display: flex; justify-content: center; align-items: center;">
     <img src="../static/notes/pool_edge.png" style="max-width: 100%; height: auto;">